Tiësto: 2020–present: Drive and Prismatic

+Tiesto also recently performed at Coachella 2025.

+On 27 December 2025, he ended his radio show Club Life after 978 episodes.
+He later announced that a new radio show, Prismatic, that features music from his previous iteration that made him famous: trance and progressive.
+The new show was launched on 2 January 2026.

+In late 2025, Tiësto signaled a broader return to his trance roots, a shift noted by electronic music publication DJ Mag.
+The transition included a revival of visual elements associated with his early career and a renewed focus on trance-oriented sounds.

 Income

 Forbes estimated that Tiësto's annual income for 2017 was $39 million, with an average nightly gross of $250,000.

 Philanthropy

 On 6 January 2005, Tiësto performed in an outdoor fundraiser in De Dam, Amsterdam.
 The free event involved Dutch artists such as Tiësto, Dinand Woesthoff, BLØF, Acda & De Munnik, Di-rect, and Trijntje Oosterhuis and provided financial aid to the people who suffered from the 2004 Indian Ocean earthquake and tsunami in southern and southeastern Asia.

 In April 2006, Tiësto was named the official worldwide ambassador for the Dance4Life foundation promoting awareness of HIV/AIDS.
 As the foundation's ambassador he has helped the organisation with fundraising along with recording the track "Dance4life" that he recorded with Maxi Jazz from Faithless.
 The foundation consists on a better way of living with safe sex in exchange of entertainment to the young crowd.
-The song was a huge success, peaking for five weeks in number 3 and eleven consecutive weeks in the Top 10 of the Dutch Singles Chart, it reached number 5 in Belgium, number 6 in Finland and also charting in the UK and Germany.
+The song was a huge success, peaking for five weeks in number 3 and eleven consecutive weeks in the Top 10 of the Dutch Singles Chart, it reached number 5 in Belgium, number 6 in Finland and also charting in the United Kingdom and Germany.

 With the successful release of Elements of Life, Tiësto and fashion designer Giorgio Armani collaborated on a limited edition Tiësto T-shirt; Tiësto's single "Sweet Things" comes with the shirt and includes an exclusive "A|X Remix" by Tom Cloud.
 The charity raised over U.S. $300,000.

 In November 2012, Tiësto released a compilation album Dance (RED) Save Lives in collaboration with Product Red, with the aim of donating any proceeds from the album to the fight against AIDS.

 In June 2014, Tiësto headlined the first-ever Thank You Festival, presented by Global Citizen in partnership with World Childhood Foundation.
 As a part of the festival campaign, Tiësto took part in supporting ThankYou.org.
 For every song shared, the Carlson Family Foundation donated $5 to the World Childhood Foundation.

 In September 2014, Tiësto headlined the free Global Citizen Festival in New York's Central Park.